rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ```
     tele/BathHumidity/SENSOR
 ```
-The MQTT plug-in will explicitly subscribe to this topic instead of the normal standard state topics.
+The MQTT Plug-in will explicitly subscribe to this topic instead of the normal standard state topics.
 Click "Command" and set the *Command* entry field to "humid".
 Click "OK" to save this entry.
 <br>